Vecno-Foundation/vecno-paper-wallet/README.md

 A secure, fully client-side paper wallet generator for Vecno (Mainnet).

-Generates a BIP-44 compatible wallet entirely in your browser using WebAssembly — **nothing leaves your device**.
+Generates a wallet entirely in your browser using WebAssembly — **nothing leaves your device**.

 ## Features